It seems like anytime a new MMO tries to dethrone WoW, they come up short and end up settling for being one of the best games like World of Warcraft.

-Even if you don’t consider yourself a Middle-earth fan, The Lord of the Rings Online is likely to sink its hooks into you thanks to its accessible, newcomer-friendly design.
+Even if you don’t consider yourself a Middle-earth fan, The Lord of the Rings Online is likely to sink its hooks into you.

-Unlike Rift, it continues to receive updates and expansions that add new features and structural changes, with the most notable being a switch from subscription to free-to-play.
+Unlike Rift, it continues to receive updates and expansions adding new features and structural changes, including one rendering the game free-to-play.

-Although the game’s graphics have become a bit dated by today’s standards, this is less likely to be an issue for MMO players.
+Although its graphics are quite dated by today’s standards, this is less likely to be an issue for fans of the MMO genre.

-Of course, you can find many of the same activities offered by WoW, including crafting, home decoration, and PvP combat.
+Of course, you can find many of the same activities offered by games like World of Warcraft such as crafting, home decoration, and PvP combat.

 Star Wars: The Old Republic

-Last but not least, Star Wars: The Old Republic is a classic MMO that distinguishes itself from WoW and other RPGs by significantly altering the story based on your class.
+Last but not least, Star Wars: The Old Republic is a classic MMO that distinguishes itself from games like World of Warcraft by having your class affect the story.

-This is a pretty big deal when you consider there are 8 to pick from in the game, each presenting a unique playstyle and variety in terms of combat as well as narrative.
+This is a pretty big deal when you consider there are eight to pick from, each with a unique playstyle and narrative path.